rtdevx/rtdevx.github.io/content/posts/training/Terraform/Terraform on AWS with SRE & IaC DevOps/02-terraform-basics/index.md

 **Terraform workspaces** are a feature that allow you to manage multiple instances of your infrastructure using the same configuration files, each with its own isolated state file. <font color=#EBAC25>This helps in organizing different environments</font>, such as <font color=#C7EB25>development</font> and <font color=#EB4925>production</font>, without interfering with each other.
 {{< /alert >}}

-- `terraform show` - Reads and outputs a Terraform state or plan file in a human-readable form
+- `terraform show` - Display the current state of the resources being managed by Terraform. <font color=#EBAC25>It provides detailed information about the infrastructure that Terraform is managing</font>, including resource attributes, dependencies, and configuration.
 - `terraform output` - Reads an output variable from a Terraform state file and prints the value.
 - `terraform refresh` - Update the state file of your infrastructure with metadata that matches